joeypizzas/todo-list/planning.md

     - Create name management factory with methods listed above.
     - Create local storage module with functions needed to get and set data to localStorage.
         - Export those functions and import them to other application state modules, and call them in every method related to modifying data to ensure data persists after page load.
+2. Hardcode the UI to design how the project looks.
+    - General page structure:
+        - LHN and main page area (can be home page or a specific list page.)
+        - CSS grid for the overall page layout.
+            - Three rows and two columns.
+Left row is much smaller and top row is much smaller.
+            - LHN is top two rows but left column.
+            - Main page is right column and both rows.
+                - Top row is header section, used for both home and list pages.
+                - second row is much bigger main content section.
+            - Footer is bottom row and both columns, with attribution to the author.